henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.markdown

 ### A New Hobby

-Around the start of quarantine I discovered that there are few things that bring me more joy than playing and creating music on my electric piano.
+Around the start of the pandemic I discovered that there are few things that bring me more joy than playing and creating music on my electric piano.
 I was reunited with this instrument after a long hiatus and I’ve had a wonderful time getting back into it.

 Skill-wise I am somewhere around low-intermediate, knowing enough to read music and annoy roommates with the same ten songs.
 I enjoy playing keyboard immensely as a hobby and I find it very rewarding as I continue to improve.